heliosdesign/helios-wp-boilerplate/README.md

 ### Project Plugin

-It has become more common (and percieved as best practice) to pull site functionality out of themes and into plugins.
+It has become more common (and viewed as best practice) to pull site functionality out of themes and into plugins.
 As such, there is a base-plugin template included in this repository.

 Within that plugin is a set of classes to make adding settings panels, custom post types and meta boxes easier.